 After my marriage, more than religion and culture, it was the joint family system that required maximum adjustment.
 So here I am telling you now how to live in a joint family.

 When I say joint family, don’t think of it as a truncated version including only the husband’s parents.
 My new family had a younger brother and sister, too.
 It stood for a typical joint family in India.
 Plus, there was a whole league of extended family.
 Nanas-nanis, dadas-dadis, mamas-mamis, didis-jijajis and yes, a platoon of cousins.
 We were constantly in and out of each other’s houses (we still are!).
 In fact, I am writing this story sitting at Amit’s mama’s house.
 But I had no clue living in a joint family would be such an experience.

 Amit’s family was loving and caring, and Amit was very understanding, but inside me there was an endless struggle to adjust to everything.
 Our home was a busy port, with a constant flow of guests – some visiting, others staying over – there were people everywhere!
-Although I had started working within a few months of getting married, I was required to fulfill my duties as the lady of the house.
+Although I had started working within a few months of getting married, I was required to fulfil my duties as the lady of the house.
 Entertaining and socialising, often till late in the night, became the order of the day.
 I was also taking lessons in cooking and home management.
 All this was exhausting for me.
 But Amit came to my rescue.
-He made his mother understand my perspective and demands of my work life.
+He made his mother understand my perspective and the demands of my work life.
 Thereafter, I was able to maintain a manageable schedule.
-So thankfully I did not have to grapple with the problems of a joint family because by husband stood by me.
+So thankfully I did not have to grapple with the problems of a joint family because my husband stood by me.

 In our house, parties, outings and holidays are planned at the spur of the moment.
 Meals are planned like a ‘daawat.’
 Shopping sprees are actually expeditions.
 Phone calls last for hours.
 Privacy is a luxury.
 The list goes on…